MNHS Press Submission Guidelines

 Instructions for authors preparing a manuscript for publication

 After a manuscript has been accepted for publication, we ask that authors format the final draft as described below.

 Prepare the digital file in MS Word using the Chicago Manual of Style, 17th ed. preferred.
 Discuss any questions about variations in format and style with your editor.
-Manuscripts should be submitted as digital files, double spaced with 1-inch margins.
+The manuscript should be submitted as a single digital file, double spaced with 1-inch margins.
 Include page numbers in the upper right-hand corner; number pages consecutively throughout the manuscript.
 Type all text in 12-point Times Roman, using bold face and underlining only when necessary to differentiate headings.
 Do not type any text in all capital letters unless it is within a quote.
 Set up indents for paragraphs and extracts with your word processor's indent function, rather than using tabs.
 Use a single hard return at the end of each paragraph (not an extra line).
 Double-space all text, including footnotes and extracts.
 Do not justify text, center text, or use automatic hyphenation.

 Confer with your editor on how to obtain permissions to use copyrighted materials and how to hire an indexer.

 Instructions are provided in Digital Art Requirements for Submission (PDF), a set of guidelines used by the Association of American University Presses.